13–23 February 2017

 13–23 February 2018

-With 32 endemic bird species currently recognised, Sri Lanka, a wonderful, warm winter destination, is a ‘must visit’ birding island.
+With 32 endemic bird species currently recognised, Sri Lanka, is a wonderful, warm winter destination, that is a ‘must visit’ birding island.
 Among many other specialities and winter visitors are Indian Pitta, Kashmir Flycatcher and Pied Thrush, which are easier to see here than anywhere else within their ranges.
 This tour will be led by one of the foremost Sri Lankan bird guides so there is a good chance that we will see all of the endemic birds.

 Day 1 Overnight flight from London to Colombo.

 Day 2 Our arrival in Colombo will be followed by a two-hour transfer to Kitulgala which will enable us to see many common species such as Indian Pond-heron, Asian Openbill, Red-wattled Lapwing, White-throated Kingfisher, Indian Roller and Common Myna.
 Our guesthouse is situated close to where the film Bridge on the River Kwai was made and we will see the photographs on the walls!
 It is also on the edge of the hill country so, after checking in, we will visit the Kitulgala Forest Reserve, where we will look for Emerald Dove, Green Imperial-pigeon, Sri Lanka Hanging-parrot, Layard's Parakeet, Green-billed Coucal (Greater Coucal is much more common), Chestnut-backed Owlet, Indian Swiftlet, Crested Treeswift, Brown-backed Needletail, Sri Lanka Grey Hornbill, Crimson-fronted and Yellow-fronted Barbets, Black-rumped Flameback, White-bellied Drongo and Spot-winged Thrush.
-The recently-discovered Serendib Scops-owl can be found at daytime roost around the edges of the forest and our local guide will use his network of contacts to find not only a current roost site but also Sri Lanka Frogmouth.
+The recently-discovered Serendib Scops-owl can be found at daytime roost around the edges of the forest and our local guide will use his network of contacts to find not only a current roost site but also that of Sri Lanka Frogmouth.
 Two nights in Kitulgala.

 Day 3 We will spend the whole day birding around the Kitulgala Forest Reserve, where a good variety of raptors can be found including Oriental Honey-buzzard, Black and Rufous-bellied Eagles, Crested Serpent-eagle, Besra and Shikra.
 Further endemics that occur here include Sri Lanka Junglefowl, Black-capped Bulbul, Brown-capped Babbler and White-throated Flowerpecker, whilst Long-billed Sunbird is a regional endemic shared only with southern India.
 Blue-tailed and Chestnut-headed Bee-eaters are quite common and, whilst Black-backed Dwarf-kingfisher is never easy to find anywhere within its range, we will have an excellent chance of seeing one here.

 Day 4 This morning we will go birding around the hotel again before we leave for Sinharaja.
 It is a three-hour journey to the Sinharaja World Heritage Wilderness area and we will arrive at our hotel in time for lunch.
 This superb area will probably provide us with the best birding of the whole tour although, as in all rainforests, birding can be frustrating at times with birds either high in the canopy or deep in the understorey.
 We should see more of the endemic species of Sri Lanka here than in any other site in the country.
-In the afternoon we will search outside the reserve for endemics and specialities that might include Sri Lanka Spurfowl, Sri Lanka Blue-magpie, Malabar Trogon, Chestnut-winged Cuckoo, Red-faced Malkoha, Lesser Yellownape, Ashy-headed Laughingthrush, Sri Lanka Drongo and Black-throated Munia.
+In the afternoon we will search outside the reserve for endemics and specialities that may include Sri Lanka Spurfowl, Sri Lanka Blue-magpie, Malabar Trogon, Chestnut-winged Cuckoo, Red-faced Malkoha, Lesser Yellownape, Ashy-headed Laughingthrush, Sri Lanka Drongo and Black-throated Munia.
 Two nights in Sinharaja.

 Day 5 After an early breakfast we will make the half-hour journey in jeeps up the bumpy track to the Sinharaja Forest Reserve where we will concentrate on all of the endemic and speciality birds we have not yet seen.
 In particular we will look for Crested Goshawk, Legge’s Hawk-eagle, Sri Lanka Wood-pigeon, Square-tailed, White-browed and Yellow-browed Bulbuls, Orange-billed Babbler, Indian Paradise-flycatcher, Sri Lanka Thrush, White-faced Starling and Southern Hill and Sri Lanka Mynas.
 We may also be lucky enough to find a daytime roost site for Serendib Scops-owl.
 In addition we will be able to enjoy the wonderful diversity of the rainforest with its lizards, dazzling butterflies and epiphytes hanging from trees.
 We will take lunch at a very basic lodge (the food is good!) just outside the reserve entrance and then spend the afternoon birding back to down to our hotel.